UGC NET Buddhist, Jaina, Gandhian and Peace Studies 2025, Exam Analysis, Eligibility, Syllabus PDF, Pattern & PYQs

-The UGC NET Buddhist, Jaina, Gandhian and Peace Studies 2025 is a national-level eligibility test conducted by the National Testing Agency (NTA) on behalf of the University Grants Commission (UGC).
-It is tailored for candidates aiming to establish careers in teaching, academic research, and social leadership rooted in Indian philosophical traditions such as Buddhism, Jainism, Gandhian philosophy, and Peace Studies.
+UGC NET Buddhist, Jaina, Gandhian and Peace Studies 2025 is a national-level eligibility examination conducted by the National Testing Agency (NTA) on behalf of the University Grants Commission (UGC).
+The examination was held on 7 January 2026 in Shift 1, drawing candidates from across India who aspire to build careers in teaching, academic research, and social leadership rooted in Indian philosophical traditions.

 What is UGC NET Buddhist, Jaina, Gandhian and Peace Studies?